E-A-N/pixiAsteroidsGame/README.md

-# A simple Astroid game made with Pixi
+# A simple Asteroid game made with Pixi

 A game built for job a interview programming test